cilium/cilium.io/src/posts/02-04-2018-cilium-rc9-code-freeze/index.md

   - Announcements
 tags:
   - release
-ogDescription: 'We are excited to announce Cilium 1.0.0-rc9 with many, many bugfixes and the delivery of the final feature we were waiting on prior for 1.0: Egress policy enforcement support.
+ogSummary: 'We are excited to announce Cilium 1.0.0-rc9 with many, many bugfixes and the delivery of the final feature we were waiting on prior for 1.0: Egress policy enforcement support.
 It is therefore only logical that we announce full feature freeze with rc9.
 This means that we will only merge